vmware-archive/bosh-deployment-resource/README.md

 ## Source Configuration

-* `target`: *Required.* The address of the BOSH director which will be used for deployment.
+* `target`: *Optional.* The address of the BOSH director which will be used for the deployment.
+If omitted, `target_file` must be specified via `out` parameters, as documented below.
 * `username`: *Required.* The username for the BOSH director.
 * `password`: *Required.* The password for the BOSH director.
 * `deployment`: *Required.* The name of the deployment.